Draw arbitrary functions with your mouse and see them evolve by the heat equation, or any other finite different scheme of your choice.

 The coordinate x varies in the horizontal direction.
 The left side of the white frame corresponds to x=0, and the right side to x=1.
 The top of the white frame corresponds to the level u=1, and the bottom to u=-1.
 The level u=0 is right in the middle.

 When you click "Start", the graph will start evolving following the finite difference scheme specified above.
+The scheme that is entered by default corresponds to the heat equation.

 Luis Silvestre.